Gene Conley

 Donald Eugene Conley (November 10, 1930 - July 4, 2017) was an American professional baseball and basketball player.
 He pitched for four teams in Major League Baseball (MLB) from 1952 to 1963.
 Conley also played as a forward in the 1952–53 season and from 1958 to 1964 for two teams in the National Basketball Association (NBA).
-He is the 2nd person (Otto Graham) to win championships in two of the four major American sports: one with the Milwaukee Braves in the 1957 World Series and three with the Boston Celtics from 1959 to 1961.
+He is the second person, after Otto Graham, to win championships in two of the four major American sports: one with the Milwaukee Braves in the 1957 World Series and three with the Boston Celtics from 1959 to 1961.

 Early life

 Conley was born in Muskogee, Oklahoma.
 While still young, his family moved to Richland, Washington.
 He attended Richland High School, where he played multiple sports.
 He reached the all-state team in baseball and basketball and was the state champion in the high jump.

 Conley attended Washington State University, where (as he told The Boston Globe in 2004) students "kidnapped" him during a recruiting visit in an effort to convince him to matriculate.
 In 1950 he played on the Cougar team that reached the College World Series.
 In basketball, Conley was twice selected honorable mention to the All-America team, leading the team in scoring with 20 points per game.
 He was a first-team All-PCC selection in 1950.

 During the summer, Conley pitched semiprofessional baseball in Walla Walla, Washington, in which scouts from almost every Major League Baseball team came to recruit him.
 He also was getting contract offers to play professional basketball from the Minneapolis Lakers and the Tri-Cities Blackhawks.
 At first he declined the offers, saying that his family didn't want him to sign any professional contracts until he finished school.
 But the offers were getting bigger, and in August 1950 he signed a professional contract with the Boston Braves for a $3,000 bonus.